On Undecided LP, Clustering and Active Learning: Algorithms for solving undecided linear programs

 \paragraph*{The Algorithm.}

 The algorithm computes a $1/r$-cutting of $\HSet$.
-This is a partition of $\Re^d$ into $O(r^d)$ simplices, such that each simplex intersects at most $n/r$ of the hyperplanes of $\HSet$, where $n=|\HSet|$.
 Let $\Cutting$ be this set of simplices, and let $\Cutting_{d-1}(\Cutting)$ be the set of $O(r^d)$ $(d-1)$-dimensional simplices that form the faces of the simplices of $\Cutting$.
-The algorithm now solves the problem recursively on each of the $(d-1)$-dimensional simplices of $\Cutting_{d-1}(\Cutting)$, and the hyperplanes of $H$ that intersects it.
-Each recursive call is on a problem that is one dimensional lower, and involves only $n/r$ constraints, the oracle still applies to the whole set of constraints), see \remref{oracle:all}.
+The algorithm now solves the problem recursively on each of the $(d-1)$-dimensional simplices of $\Cutting_{d-1}(\Cutting)$, and the hyperplanes of $\HSet$ that intersects it.
+Each recursive call is on a problem that is one dimensional lower, and involves only $n/r$ constraints.
+The oracle still applies to the whole set of constraints, see \remref{oracle:all}.

 If any of these recursive calls finds a feasible point, then we are done.
-Otherwise, the recursive calls performed involved the oracle, and forced some of the constraints to expose themselves.
+Otherwise, the recursive calls performed involved calls to the oracle, and forced some of the constraints to expose themselves.
 Let $\CSet$ be the set of these committed halfspaces (i.e., all the halfspaces returned by the separation oracle).
 If the intersection of all these constraints is empty (i.e., the associated \LP is infeasible), then this can be discovered, in $O(|\CSet|)$ time, by invoking a standard \LP solver on $\CSet$.
 If the \LP is feasible, then it returns us a point $\pp$ inside the polytope

 Furthermore, this polytope must be fully contained in the interior of one of the simplices of $\Cutting$ (otherwise, the algorithm would have found a feasible point in one of the recursive calls).
 By scanning $\Cutting$, we discover the simplex $\Simplex \in \Cutting$ that contains $\pp$.
 The algorithm now call recursively on $\Simplex$ and its conflict list (passing $\CSet$ as the current set of committed constraints).